 Failure brings out the worst in people.
 Failure is a natural and normal part of the success process.

-Elon Musk is struggling with production at Tesla.
-His efforts to build enough cars to turn his company cash flow positive are necessary if he wants his company to survive.
+Elon Musk struggles with Tesla’s growing pains.
+His efforts to build enough cars and better batteries, to grow his company’s profits, is necessary if he wants his company to compete worldwide.
 He has tweeted several times in the past about his detractors.
 He warned people selling him short they will learn a valuable lesson soon.
 Musk isn’t technically out for revenge, though he is working to prove all the naysayers wrong.
 The motivation is so powerful he is reported to sleep on the factory floor so he has as many waking hours as possible available to apply toward his goals.

 Initial thoughts of revenge are counterproductive.
 Your first reaction is to strike out at the person hurting you.
 This will cause you more trouble than anyone else.
 After the initial sting, the steady state of numbness can go one of two ways: you can fold your tent and withdraw or you can focus on the goal.
 Quitting is an unfortunate reaction.
 Stepping back and thinking about what you really want and how to go about getting it is far more productive.